Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 **Optional Camera LEDs**
 • The addition of LEDs to the camera is optional but adds a little bit of flare to the camera's functionality.
+• The LEDs will light up to notify you that the camera is busy, or that other operations are in progress.
 • If you are using the Waveshare 2.7-inch GPIO hat, you'll need to use a breakout board or some kind of prototype board to connect the LEDs.
 [Example of Breakout Board](https://www.amazon.com/dp/B0DMNJ17PD?ref=ppx_yo2ov_dt_b_fed_asin_title)
 [Example of Prototype Board](https://www.amazon.com/dp/B08C2XSTK2?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)